enkera/Schumacker2019_Sci_Data/README.md

-# Schumacker2019 Scientific Data
-Schumacker et al., 2019 Scientific Data manuscript
+# Schumacker et al., 2019 Scientific Data manuscript

 This repository contains code used for quality control and data analysis presented in: